Graph Homomorphisms and Universal Algebra: Abelian Algebras

 \begin{flushright} \end{flushright} \item Let $\fA$ be a group.
 Show that the structure $(A;\{(a,b,ab) \mid a,b \in A\})$ has a Maltsev polymorphism if and only if $\fA$ is abelian. \item Generalising the previous exercise, let $\fA$ be an algebra.
-Show that $\fA$ has a Maltsev polymorphism (here we study polymorphisms of an algebra, not a relational structure!) if and only if $\fA$ is abelian. {\value{enumi}} \end{enumerate}
+Show that $\fA$ has a Maltsev polymorphism (here we study polymorphisms of an algebra, not a relational structure!) if and only if $\fA$ is abelian. \item A Maltsev operation $m$ is called a \emph{heap} if it additionally satisfies

+Show that $m$ is a heap if and only if there exists a group $G$ such that $m(x,y,z) = x y^{-1} z$ with respect to $G$. \item Show that a heap operation $m$ is \emph{commutative}, i.e., additionally satisfies $m(x,y,z) \approx m(z,y,x)$, if and only if there exists an abelian group $G$ such that $m(x,y,z) = x - y + z$ with respect to $G$. \item Show that if $m$ is a commutative heap operation on $A$, then $(A;m)$ is abelian in the universal-algebraic sense (i.e., it satisfies the term condition).
+Conversely, show that if $M$ a heap operation on $A$ such that $(A;m)$ is abelian in the universal-algebraic sense, then $m$ must be commutative. \item Find a Maltsev operation $m$ on a finite set which satisfies $m(x,y,z) \approx m(z,y,x)$ which is not affine. {\value{enumi}} \end{enumerate}